jeffpar/pcjs.v1/apps/pdp11/tapes/README.md

-To load any of the DEC PDP-11 paper tapes listed below, you will need to use a [PDPjs Machine](/devices/pdp11/machine/) with a [PC11 High-Speed Paper Tape Reader/Punch](/devices/pdp11/pc11/), such as this [PDP-11/20](/devices/pdp11/machine/1120/basic/debugger), and then follow this three-step process:
+To load any of the DEC PDP-11 paper tapes listed below, you will need to use a [PDPjs Machine](/devices/pdp11/machine/) with a [PC11 High-Speed Paper Tape Reader/Punch](/devices/pdp11/pc11/), such as this [PDP-11/20](/devices/pdp11/machine/1120/basic/debugger), and then perform the following steps:

 - **Read** the [DEC PDP-11 Bootstrap Loader](/apps/pdp11/boot/bootstrap/)
 - **Load** the [Absolute Loader](absloader/) tape image